tdunning/log-synth/README.md

             "uncompromisedFraudRate": 0.001
         }
     ]

+**`zip`** - Samples from a table of US Zip Codes.
+This gives you latitude, longitude and other common parameters for zip codes.
+This can be used to generate random ish locations for various purposes that have nothing to do with the postal system.

+All parameters for this sampler are optional.

+    [
+        {
+            "name": "z",
+            "class": "zip",
+            "seed": 12,
+            "latitudeFuzz": 1,
+            "longitudeFuzz": 1,
+            "onlyContinental": "true"
+        }
+    ]

 ## Longer Examples
 The following schema generates a typical fact table from a simulated star schema: